maxcoh3n/cse110-w21-group10/index.md

 Click [here](https://m3cohen.github.io/CSE110Lab1/) for Matthew's github page.

+#### Navid
+> My name is Navid Kazimi, I'm a senior student majoring in Computer Science and affiliated with sixth college.
+My favorite place to study before pandemic was Geisel library.
+Moreover, because of social distancing I had to come up with new ideas.
+As a result,I decided to go to the La Jolla downtown beach and relax and study my school subjects.
+I also like to play soccer and watch soccer games, especially when Juventus is playing.
+Another example,I enjoy learning new programming languages by Mosh in youtube, currently learning about SQL language.
+My favorite language is Java, and C+.
+Thank you everyone. <br/>

+Click [here](https://nkazimi.github.io/) for Navid's github page.

 #### Nir
 > My name is Nir Bekker and I am a math-cs major.
 In my spare time, I like to travel and be outside.
 I really enjoy computer science and hope to be a good software engineer, working on something that will impact the world. <br/>